voxel51/fiftyone/docs/source/tutorials/index.rst

 .. customcarditem::
     :header: Annotating with Labelbox
-    :description: Unlock the power of the Labelbox annotation platform in just one line of code to improve your FiftyOne Datasets.
+    :description: Unlock the power of the Labelbox platform.
+See how you can get your FiftyOne datasets annotated with just one line of code.
     :link: labelbox_annotation.html
     :image: ../_static/images/tutorials/labelbox_square.png
     :tags: Annotation,Dataset-Evaluation